Continues from …. Part 1 – By Guest Blogger Chris Charland

 Flying In Ernest

-A few days prior to No. 1 (Fighter) Squadron, R.C.A.F. was declared operation, Squadron Leader McNab had been attached to the R.A.F.’s No. 111 (F) Squadron at R.A.F.
+A few days prior to No. 1 (Fighter) Squadron, R.C.A.F. was declared operational, Squadron Leader McNab had been attached to the R.A.F.’s No. 111 (F) Squadron at R.A.F.
 Station Northolt, Middlesex for operational experience.

 While there, he scored the first R.C.A.F. victory of the Battle of Britain after he shot down a Luftwaffe Dornier Do 17 Z-2 of 6 Staffel / Kampfgeschwader 3 ‘Blitz-Geschwader’.